 Getting to the Alhambra

-• If you want you can walk up the steep hill from Plaza Nueva.
-Take Cuesta Gomerez all the way up through the woods and you will arrive at Hotel Washington Irving & then to the Ticket office and main entrance.
+- If you want you can walk up the steep hill from Plaza Nueva.
+Take Cuesta Gomerez all the way up through the woods and you will go past the Hotel Washington Irving & then to the Ticket office and main entrance.

 Granada Tourist Train